techidaily/site-howto/source/_posts/why-your-oppo-reno-10-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 **S****tep 3:** You may need to enter your Oppo Reno 10 5G account password if you have bounded an account to your phone after taping **Delete all**.
 Then your Oppo Reno 10 5G phone will reset.
 You’ll see its initial setup screen when it turns back on.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2Iv3DjT2Fyw?si=pR_z8ZDDVGF2MvKJ&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3: How to Fix Unresponsive Touchscreen With an Alternative

 The methods outlined above usually solve issues on your **smartphone not responding to touch**.
 If all else fails, Wondershare Dr.Fone for [<u>iOS</u>](https://drfone.wondershare.com/ios-system-repair.html) and [<u>Android</u>](https://tools.techidaily.com/wondershare/drfone/android-repair/) can fix various smartphone issues within less than 10 minutes.
 The program enables you to fix common scenarios such as black screen, boot loop, bricked iOS or Android, and much more without any required skills.